matthiaslum/Arbores/README.md

 DNA polymorphism data.
 The original Arbores can be found here: https://github.com/heinekmp/Arbores

+**When checking out this branch, note that it is an en-dash and not a hyphen**

 ## Requirements

 1. Ensure that you have a **mpicc** compiler installed.
 Any type *mpicc* is fine.
 However, the one we use is *MVAPICH* for the *C* programming language.